earocorn/osh-docs/docs/osh-node/RPi_Arduino/02_ConnectRPI_to_Sensor.md

 ![Wire Configuration from Sensor to Breadboard](../../../static/img/KY032_to_BB.png)

 ### Step 2: Configure Resistor's
-In this step, we will configure the resistors to reduce the voltage from 5V to 3V.
+In this step, we will configure the resistors to reduce the voltage from 5V to 3V, before returning to the Raspberry Pi.
 ![Adding Resistors](../../../static/img/Resistors.png)

 ### Step 3: Connect Raspberry Pi to Breadboard